uber/tchannel/docs/protocol.md

 go here.
 Application errors are sent with "call res" messages and application specific exception data in the args.

+The `id` in the frame header should be the message id of the original request that triggered this error, or `0xFFFFFFFF` if no message id is available.

 #### code:1

 | code   | name                 | description